 Add egg whites to a large, clean, dry bowl.
 Add cream of tartar and a pinch of salt.
 Beat until mixture is foamy.

-Slowly add sugar free vanilla syrup while continuing to beat mixture.
+Slowly add vanilla coffee syrup while continuing to beat mixture.
 Beat until very stiff peaks form (takes around 3-5 minutes).
 Meringue should be so stiff that you can flip the bowl upside down without it falling out.

 Add meringue mixture to a piping bag fitted with a large star tip.
 Pipe little stars out onto a parchment lined baking tray.
 Space about 1/2 inch apart.
 Bake at 200 degrees for 1 hour.